nicholasRenninger/dfasat/README.md

 Example:

-$ ./dfasat -q alergia -z alergia_data -n 1 -b 0 -d 2000 inputfile "/bin/true"
+$ ./dfasat -h alergia -d alergia_data -n 1 -A 0 -D 2000 inputfile "/bin/true"

-q defines the algorithm, and z the data type. n defines the number of iterations, which is useful if you use the SAT-solver. -b and -d a used to decide when to switch from the heuristic to the SAT-solver.
+h defines the algorithm, and d the data type. n defines the number of iterations, which is useful if you use the SAT-solver. -A and -D are used to decide when to switch from the heuristic to the SAT-solver.
 The parameters in the example essentially prevent the use of the solver.

-The thresholds for relevance of states and symbols can be adjusted using -t and -y.
+The thresholds for relevance of states and symbols can be adjusted using -q and -y.

 ### Output files ###